oxynic/Inverter.homeassistant.MQTT/README.md

 To run this app go to Inverter.homeassistant.MQTT/bin/Debug/ and download all the files.

-open file Inverter.homeassistant.MQTT.exe.config and update the settings is this xml file
+open file Inverter.homeassistant.MQTT.exe.config and update the settings is this xml file (details below)

-InverterPortName - update this with the COM port the inverter is connected to. e.g. COM1 MQTTClientId - this is the identifier for the MQTT messages, default is 'voltronic' MQTTServer - your MQTT broker ip address
+InverterPortName - update this with the COM port the inverter is connected to. e.g. COM1.
+MQTTClientId - this is the identifier for the MQTT messages, default is 'voltronic'.
+MQTTServer - your MQTT broker ip address.
 MQTTPort - your MQTT broker port, default is 1883.
 MQTTUsername - username for your MQTT broker MQTTPassword - password for your MQTT broker